belgianmobileid/doc/_QES/csc.md

 The objective of this document is to provide all the information needed to integrate the AUTH service using the OAuth specifications.

-At this moment only the Hash Signing variant is available and documented.
-In this variant, a remote Signature Creation Application (SCA) will provide the What You See Is What You Sign (WYSIWYS) experience to the User, provide the hash of the data to be signed to the itsme® service and use the returned digital signature value to format the signature in one of the AdES formats.
+At this moment only the Hash(es) Signing variant is available and documented.
+In this variant, an external Signature Creation Application (SCA) will provide the What You See Is What You Sign (WYSIWYS) experience to the User, provide the hash of the data to be signed to the itsme® service and use the returned digital signature value to format the signature in one of the AdES formats.

 # Particularities compared to the CSC Specification